James Nunnally

-James William Nunnally (born July 14, 1990) is an American professional basketball player for KK Partizan Belgrade of the Serbian KLS, the Adriatic League and the EuroLeague.
+James William Nunnally (born July 14, 1990) is an American professional basketball player for Zhejiang Lions of the Chinese Basketball Association (CBA).
+He played college basketball for the UC Santa Barbara Gauchos.

-High school career
+Early life and education

-Nunnally attended Weston Ranch High School in Stockton, California.
+Nunnally was born in San Jose, California, and attended Weston Ranch High School in Stockton, California.
 As a sophomore, he averaged 10 points and 8.4 rebounds per game.
 As a junior, he averaged 19 points, 6.5 rebounds and 3.5 assists per game as he was named Stockton Record Player of the Year, All-State, All-CIF Sac-Joaquin Section and All-Valley Oak League.

 In November 2007, Nunnally signed a National Letter of Intent to play college basketball at the University of California, Santa Barbara.

-As a senior, he averaged 22.1 points, 8.3 rebounds, 3.4 assists, 1.9 steals and 1.2 blocks per game as he helped Weston Ranch to a perfect 14–0 record in the Valley Oak League.
-He went on to be named All-State, Valley Oak League Most Valuable Player, All-CIF Sac-Joaquin Section, first team All-Valley Oak League and Stockton Record Player of the Year.
+As a senior, he averaged 22.1 points, 8.3 rebounds, 3.4 assists, 1.9 steals, and 1.2 blocks per game as he helped Weston Ranch to a perfect 14–0 record in the Valley Oak League.
+He was named All-State, Valley Oak League Most Valuable Player, All-CIF Sac-Joaquin Section, first-team All-Valley Oak League, and Stockton Record Player of the Year.
 He was a McDonald's All-American nominee.

-College career

 In his freshman season at UC Santa Barbara, Nunnally was one of four Gauchos to play in all 31 games, starting seven midway through the season.
 In those 31 games, he averaged 7.9 points, 3.3 rebounds and 1.5 assists per game.

-In his sophomore season, he was a second team All-Big West choice and a Big West All-Tournament team selection.
+In his sophomore season, he was a second-team All-Big West choice and a Big West All-Tournament team selection.
 In 29 games, he averaged 14.7 points, 5.6 rebounds and 1.9 assists in 29.9 minutes per game.

 In his junior season, he was an Honorable Mention All-Big West choice and was selected to the All-Big West Tournament team after helping the Gauchos to their second straight title.
 In 32 games, he averaged 16.3 points, 5.7 rebounds and 1.8 assists in 33.0 minutes per game.

-In his senior season, he was a second team All-Big West choice for the second time in his career.
+In his senior season, he was a second-team All-Big West choice for the second time in his career.
 He was also named to the All-Big West Tournament team for the third straight year.
 In 31 games, he averaged 16.0 points, 5.9 rebounds and 2.8 assists in 33.7 minutes per game.

-Professional career
+Career

 2012–13 season

 After failing to be drafted in the 2012 NBA draft, Nunnally joined the Sacramento Kings for the 2012 NBA Summer League.
 On August 19, 2012, he signed a one-year deal with Kavala of Greece's Basket League.
 In October 2012, he left Kavala, after just three games.

 On November 2, 2012, he was selected in the second round of the 2012 NBA D-League draft, by the Bakersfield Jam.